Pi-Specific Features¶

 - Lane width (typically x1)

-- Downgrade warning if the link is running below its maximum capability
+- Downgrade warning if the link speed is running below the device's maximum capability

 PoE HAT detection (Pi 5, Pi 4B)¶